-- Actions for your LEAF Theme linked to: Ecology, Economy, Society and Culture (see definitions on page 5). - Actions that you have previously completed as a family that you think were suitable for the LEAF Theme you have chosen and will be working on again this year. - Actions that family members may already be completing to achieve badges and awards for youth groups such as the Scouts.
-Other projects and campaigns that you have been working together as a family on for organisations and charities such as RSPB or the Wildlife Trust, if they help raise awareness of your LEAF Theme and can be linked to ecology, economy, society or culture.
+- Actions for your LEAF Theme linked to: Ecology, Economy, Society and Culture (see definitions on page 5). - Actions that you have previously completed in nursery of school that you think were suitable for the LEAF Theme you have chosen and will be working on again this school year, maybe for Eco-Schools. - Actions, projects and campaigns that you are currently working on for other organisations and charities such as RSPB, WWF, the Wildlife Trust, Forest Schools or RHS if your Forest Eco-Committee think they will help raise awareness of your LEAF Theme and can be linked to ecology, economy, society or culture.